 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
 Sediment cartridge filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.

 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water in a sealed chamber, then vented safely outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.

 Any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.

-H2O Care is an established Massachusetts based water filtration and testing firm, formed in 1989, with offices in Hudson (Rte.
-62) & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://www.h2ocare.com.
-We can be reached by email at email@example.com or by calling us at 800-539-1100.
+H2O Care is an established Massachusetts based water filtration and testing firm, formed in 1989, with offices in Stow & Middleton, MA.
+Articles published by the Company can be seen in Water Technology Magazines at http://www.h2ocare.com.
+Contact us at firstname.lastname@example.org or 800-539-1100.